travistakai/PenPal-Web/README.md

 Goals:
-	Create an app using Google's App Engine and mutiple Google APIs that seemlessly connects people from other countries while removing the language barrier that restricts so many of those interactions.
+	Create an app using Google App Engine and mutiple Google APIs that seemlessly connects people from other countries while removing the language barrier that restricts so many of those interactions.